samuel-puschacher/spgpstrack/README.md

  ## To Do
   - Timed transmission, which also executes when the tracker is not moving.
 For example every hour, to see if the tracker is still alive.
   - low power option
-  - ESP32 support [State: in work, see branch develop.
-The SPI Config produces backtraces] Hardware: ESP32 Uno, branded as Wemos
+  - ~~ESP32 support [State: in work, see branch develop.
+The SPI Config produces backtraces] Hardware: ESP32 Uno, branded as Wemos~~ ESP32 already implemented fot TTGO T-Beam
+  - Alternative WiFi Position for ESP32

  ## Quick Start
   - In the TTN Console, create an Application, register a new device (as ABP)